syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/User-Interactions.md

 ## Marker and Crosshair

 ### Marker Shape Customization
-In PivotChart, you can customize the marker `Shape` with following symbols.
+In PivotChart, you can customize the marker `shape` with following symbols.

 * Rectangle
 * Circle